rclc/hello-cdk/README.md

 # Welcome to your CDK Python project!

-This is a blank project for CDK development with Python.
+This is a project for CDK development with Python.
+Specifically, this project demonstrates how to use AWS S3 buckets to host a static website

 The `cdk.json` file tells the CDK Toolkit how to execute your app.